-- If you think you will get released quickly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, if not you you will have to change into a jail issued jumpsuit.
+- If you think you will get released quickly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, if not you will have to change into a jail issued jumpsuit.

 Have you ever been booked into jail?
 If you have, please share your experience.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Do you know any tips that will help others make it through the process?

 Click here to post a comment

 When you pay your bail, you will get discharged from jail.
 This process will take anywhere between 15 minutes to all day long.
 In simple terms, the quicker bail is posted, the quicker you will get discharged from jail.
 How quickly you get discharged will depend on if you have a bond amount or if a magistrate has to decide on how much your bail will be.
 For a minor charge, you will simply be booked and released on your own recognizance.
 When you have served out your jail sentence and know the date of your release, expect to be discharged anywhere between the hours of 9am and 12pm.

 If you have a, or if you have to report to start a sentence, it is highly advisable that you follow the rules and turn yourself in willingly.
 If you have a warrant, go to the jail, in the reception area, and tell the intake officer that you think they might have an outstanding arrest warrant out for you.
 A record check will be run, and if there is one, you will be taken into custody.
 If you are reporting to serve out your sentence, go down to the jail at the exact time and date that the sentence order lists.
 Be sure that you are not late.
 Just bring necessary items when you turn yourself in, like a driver’s license or your ID, any prescription medication you might take, as well as an official sentencing order.